 In this mode, you are only able to test URLs using HTTP GET method.

-The most comprehensive way to run builds is to define your own
+The most comprehensive way to run builds is to define your scenarios in

-Writing scenarios gives you total control on the test browser behavior, to use
+Writing scenarios gives you total control over the test browser behavior, to

 resulted pages (JSON and HTML are supported).

 Blackfire Player is used under the hood